SpiritAxolotl/spax.zone/README.md

 ## contributing
 Contributions are welcome!
 Just please format things like how I do until I set up a prettier.

+The only thing this project requires is [node.js](https://nodejs.org).
+Make sure you have it installed in the commandline by running `node -v`, and install all dependencies with `npm i`.

 For everything:
 - two-space indentation (with spaces not tabs)
 - no trailing whitespace on lines with code